Heart rate variability: Psychological and social aspects

 There is interest in HRV in the field of psychophysiology.
 For example, HRV is related to emotional arousal.
 High-frequency (HF) activity has been found to decrease under conditions of acute time pressure and emotional strain and elevated anxiety state, presumably related to focused attention and motor inhibition.
 HRV has been shown to be reduced in individuals reporting to worry more.
-In individuals with post-traumatic stress disorder (PTSD), HRV and its HF component (see below) is reduced whilst the low-frequency (LF) component is elevated.
+In individuals with post-traumatic stress disorder (PTSD), HRV and its HF component is reduced whilst the low-frequency (LF) component is elevated.
 Furthermore, PTSD patients demonstrated no LF or HF reactivity to recalling a traumatic event.
+Statistical quantitative differences have also been found among healthy, depressed, and psychotic people.

 The neurovisceral integration is a model of HRV that views the central autonomic network as the decision maker of cognitive, behavioral and physiological regulation as they pertain to a continuum of emotion.
 The neurovisceral integration model describes how the prefrontal cortex regulates activity in limbic structures which act to suppress parasympathetic nervous system (PSNS) activity and activate sympathetic nervous system (SNS) circuits.
 Variation in the output of these two branches of the autonomic system produces HRV and activity in the prefrontal cortex can hence modulate HRV.

-HRV is the measure of the inconsistent gaps between each heartbeat and is used as an index for different aspects of psychology.
-HRV is reported to be an index of the influence of both the parasympathetic nervous system and the sympathetic nervous systems.
-Different aspects of psychology represent the balance of these two influences.
-For example, high HRV is shown proper emotion regulation, decision-making, and attention, and low HRV reflects the opposite.
-The parasympathetic nervous system works to decrease heart rate, while the SNS works to increase heart rate, and this is important because it applies to the different psychological states mentioned above.
+HRV is reported to be an index of the influence of both the parasympathetic and the sympathetic nervous system.
+For example, high HRV is shown to reflect proper emotion regulation, decision-making, and attention, and low HRV reflects the opposite.
+The parasympathetic nervous system works to decrease the heart rate, while the SNS works to increase the heart rate.
 For example, someone with high HRV may reflect increased parasympathetic activity, and someone with low HRV may reflect increased sympathetic activity.

 Emotions stem from the time and impact of a situation on a person.
 The ability to regulate emotions is essential for social environments and well-being.
 HRV has provided a window to the physiological components associated with emotional regulation.
 HRV has been shown to reflect emotional regulation at two different levels, while resting and while completing a task.
 Research suggests that a person with higher HRV while resting can provide more appropriate emotional responses compared to those that have low HRV at rest.
 Empirical research found that HRV can reflect better emotional regulation by those with higher resting HRV, particularly with negative emotions.
+However, HRV is elevated by negative news in persons who react more strongly to negative news than to positive news.
 When completing a task, HRV is subject to change, especially when people need to regulate their emotions.
 Most importantly, individual differences are related to the ability to regulate emotions.
-Not only is emotional regulation necessary, but so is attention.